globus/globus-flows-trigger-examples/README.md

 # Examples of Triggers for Globus Flows

-We provide three examples of triggering flows:
+We provide examples of triggering flows with the following actions:

+* [Tar and Transfer](https://github.com/globus/globus-flows-trigger-examples/tar_transfer): A flow that creates a tar archive (using Globus Compute) and transfers the resulting tar file to the destination collection.
-* We start with a single-action flow that transfers data (as defined in [`transfer_flow_definition.json`](https://github.com/globus/globus-flows-trigger-examples/blob/main/transfer_flow_definition.json))
+* [Transfer](https://github.com/globus/globus-flows-trigger-examples/transfer): A single-action flow that transfers data.
-* Next we add an action that sets permissions for sharing the data (as defined in [`transfer_share_flow_definition.json`](https://github.com/globus/globus-flows-trigger-examples/blob/main/transfer_share_flow_definition.json))
+* [Transfer and Compute](https://github.com/globus/globus-flows-trigger-examples/transfer_compute): A flow that transfers data and invokes a Globus Compute function on the destination collection to process the transferred files.
+* [Transfer, Compute and Share](https://github.com/globus/globus-flows-trigger-examples/transfer_compute_share): A flow that transfers data, invokes a Globus Compute function on the destination collection to process the transferred files, transfers the processed files to another collection, and sets permissions for sharing the data.
-* And then we add an action that ingests metadata into a Globus Search index (as defined in [`transfer_publish_flow_definition.json`](https://github.com/globus/globus-flows-trigger-examples/blob/main/transfer_publish_flow_definition.json))
+* [Transfer and Publish](https://github.com/globus/globus-flows-trigger-examples/transfer_publish): A flow that transfers data, sets permissions for accessing the data, and ingests metadata (both fully accessible and restricted) into a Globus Search index.
+* [Transfer and Share](https://github.com/globus/globus-flows-trigger-examples/transfer_share): A flow that transfers data and sets permissions for sharing the data.

+Each folder contains three files:

+* definition.json - the flow definition
+* schema.json - the flow input schema
+* trigger_*.py - a Python script that will trigger the flow

 ## Installation
-The examples require the `globus_automate_client` and `watchdog` packages.
+The examples require the `globus_sdk` and `watchdog` packages.
 They can be installed by creating a Python virtual environment and running:

      pip install -r requirements.txt

 ## Deploying the flows
 You can deploy each flow by running `./deploy_flow --flowdef FLOW_DEFINITION_FILE --schema FLOW_INPUT_SCHEMA_FILE --title FLOW_TITLE`.
 For example, to deploy the transfer-and-share flow, run:

-     ./deploy_flow.py --flowdef transfer_share_flow_definition.json --schema transfer_share_flow_schema.json --title "My Transfer and Share Flow Example"
+     ./deploy_flow.py --flowdef transfer_share/definition.json --schema transfer_share/schema.json --title "My Transfer and Share Flow Example"

 ## Running the watcher to trigger a flow
 A separate watcher script is provided for triggering each flow.
-Each script must be modified to provide the required inputs to the flow, but all three scripts are run the same way, by specifying two arguments:
+The trigger script must be modified before running, by defining values for the flow ID, collection ID and other variables (varies by script).
+Look for placeholders like `"REPLACE_WTIH_...` and provide values for each before running the trigger script.
+All trigger scripts are run by specifying two arguments:

 1. `--watchdir` specifies the directory path to watch
 1. `--patterns` specifies the file suffix pattern(s) to watch for (this can be a list of multiple suffixes, separated by spaces).